Call for Proposals

 Forums are supported with wired high-speed Internet access, a video projector (with HDMI and VGA connectors) compatible with Windows and Mac platforms, a microphone, speakers, and a screen.
 Presenters who need a laptop/tablet or an adapter other than those mentioned above for their session(s) are required to bring their own.
 The League does not provide this equipment.
 (Presenters who need to rent equipment/adapters from the AV company will be charged a fee; availability is not guaranteed.)

-Roundtable Discussions afford a personal and interactive setting for exploration of key issues related to each conference track with up to 10 participants.
+Roundtable Discussions afford a personal and interactive setting for exploration of key issues related to a conference track with up to 10 participants.
 Roundtables are particularly well suited for exploratory topics and topics that require small group interchange.
-Roundtable presenters are expected to facilitate substantive discussions or small group activities and to provide materials/resources.
+Roundtable presenters are expected to facilitate substantive discussions or small group activities and to provide materials/resources.*

 Roundtables cannot accommodate equipment other than a battery-operated laptop computer provided by the presenter(s).
 Roundtables do not have access to power outlets or an Internet connection.

 Poster Sessions take the form of an exhibit and are delivered primarily through the use of graphs, diagrams, pictures, data, and narrative text on bulletin boards.
 Presenters must arrange for their own display materials in the 15 minutes prior to their session.
 During their assigned time periods, presenters informally discuss their presentations with participants by making brief remarks, sharing information, and answering questions about the presentation topic.
 Participants are free to move from one presentation to another during the Poster Session.
 Presenters are encouraged to have provide materials/resources* for participants.